The Nutrition Services Department is pleased to welcome your child(ren) to the 2022-2023 school year!

-Exciting News!!
-We will be utilizing the Linq Connect (replaces Titan and EZ Pay) for all of your lunch needs, just follow the link and set up your account today!
-You will need your student's ID number when you set up a Titan account!
+We will continue to utilize Linq Connect (replaces Titan and EZ Pay) for all of your lunch needs, just follow the link and set up your account today!
+There is also an Apple IOS and Android app available for easy use, on the go!!
+You will need your student's ID number when you set up a Titan/Linq account!
 Linq Connect Apply for free meals

 Add money to your child's account or check account balances